aforren1/online-exps/notes.md

  - Tried emscripten + SDL to get higher resolution clocks + no mouse acceleration, and was thoroughly unsuccessful (everything calls down to web tech in the end)
  - "native messaging" is an option, but intrusive (how do people install the app??)
  - Nice thread about MTurk https://discourse.psychopy.org/t/how-to-use-mturk-for-recruiting/8486/7
- - PsychoJS tries to block GPU immediately after calling pixi render()
+ - PsychoJS tries to block GPU immediately after calling pixi render() https://github.com/psychopy/psychojs/issues/19
+ - does powerPreference *do* anything other than switch to dGPU if available??
+ - Someone checking timing in phaser: https://phaser.discourse.group/t/question-about-timing-in-phaser/5443/4

 # Linkz
 https://sites.williams.edu/nk2/files/2018/10/VCK.pdf <-- this is gold, apparently (addresses most things I care about)